lib-x/gotenthash/README.md

 - `func Hash(data []byte) [DigestSize]byte`: Compute hash value of a byte slice
 - `func HashReader(reader io.Reader) ([DigestSize]byte, error)`: Compute hash value from an io.Reader

-## Performance

-(You can add some performance test results here, such as comparisons with other hash functions)

 ## Contributing